Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 3.1.2.
 Safety and Environmental Protection Training

-Safety and Environmental Protection staff should be called upon by Project Teams to provide advice and guidance on how to implement POSMS and POEMS.
+Safety and Environmental Protection staff should be called upon by Delivery Teams to provide advice and guidance on how to implement POSMS and POEMS.
 In some circumstances they may be called upon to develop training materials or deliver training on POSMS and POEMS and should be required to perform auditing roles.
-It is therefore important that Safety and Environmental Protection team staff should have a thorough knowledge of both systems, practical knowledge on how they can be implemented at a Project Team or project level and how to perform audits.
+It is therefore important that Safety and Environmental Protection team staff should have a thorough knowledge of both systems, practical knowledge on how they can be implemented at a Delivery Team or project level and how to perform audits.

 Within the Safety and Environmental Protection team there should be a need for the following competencies: